Inheritance Estate Tax Planning

 In New Jersey, the estate exemption was $675,000 for 2016, $2 million for 2017 and effective January 1, 2018 the New Jersey estate tax was repealed.

-The New York estate tax exemption is $4,187,500 for deaths between 4/01/16 – 3/31/17, $5,250,000 for deaths between 4/01/17 – 12/31/18, $5,740,000 for 2019, $5,850,000 for 2020, $5,920,000 for 2021, $6,110,000 for 2022 and $6,580,000 for 2023.
+The New York estate tax exemption was $4,187,500 for deaths between 4/01/16 – 3/31/17, $5,250,000 for deaths between 4/01/17 – 12/31/18, $5,740,000 for 2019, $5,850,000 for 2020, $5,920,000 for 2021, $6,110,000 for 2022 and $6,580,000 for 2023 and $6,940,000 for 2024.
 The highest tax rate is 16%.
 There is an infamous “Cliff” so that once the taxable estate exceeds the exemption, the estate is tax as though there was no exemption.
 Like the federal estate tax law, the New York estate tax law allows an unlimited marital deduction for assets left to a spouse.
+However, there is no portability of unused exemption which can be passed from spouse to spouse on the first spouse’s death.
+The use of Credit Shelter Trusts or Disclaimer Trusts in New York State remains popular for this reason.

 New Jersey inheritance tax laws